Clinical Epigenetics Corporate Sponsored Research Programs ＜Fujita Laboratory＞

 The number of hypertensive and diabetic patients reaches 40 and 10 million in Japan.
 Despite the development of many anti-hypertensive and -diabetic drugs, the number of cardiovascular disease and chronic kidney disease keeps increasing and they represent important social and economic burdens for the society.
 Increased uptake of salt causes hypertension, but the sensitivity to salt differs among individuals.
 Those with high salt sensitivity are prone to kidney and cardiovascular diseases.
 Additionally, kidney disease developed in diabetic patients is difficult to reverse once it begins to deteriorate.

 We think that salt sensitivity and irreversible nature of diabetic kidney disease are caused by abnormalities in epigenetics.
 Epigenetics is a switching mechanism involved in regulation of gene expression by DNA methylation and histone modifications.
 We believe that understanding the changes in epigenetics leads to the development of novel diagnostic and therapeutic means for hypertension, diabetes and their complications.
-We are studying
+We are studying about topics:

 （1）The mechanisms underlying salt sensitive hypertension, with regard to regulation of salt re-uptake in renal tubules.